 What a Workers’ Comp Audit Is

-The workers’ comp audit reconciles the estimated payroll of the company with the actual payroll based on the type of work performed.
-When policies are issued, the employer and insurance company have no way to know the exact costs of payroll.
-Extended hours and hiring can increase payroll while layoffs and cutting back on hours reduces it.
+Workers’ comp audits reconcile the estimated payroll of the company with the actual payroll based on the type of work performed.
+When workers’ compensation insurance is issued, the employer and carrier have no way to know the exact payroll.
+Extended hours and hiring can increase payroll while layoffs and reduced hours decrease it.
 Employers can get a bill for the difference or a check for premium overpayment.

 What to Expect in a Workers’ Comp Payroll Audit